LLNL/zfp/docs/source/execution.rst

 very small arrays are likely best compressed in serial, while parallel compression is best reserved for very large arrays that can take the most advantage of concurrent execution.

+As outlined in FAQ :ref:`#23 <q-parallel>`, the final compressed stream is independent of execution policy.

 Execution Parameters
 --------------------